 The Key To System Reliability

-WREC recognizes and appreciates the beauty and aesthetics trees provide to the landscape throughout our entire service territory.
-However, we must balance trimming trees with the safe and reliable operation of the Cooperative’s electric distribution system.
+Here on the Nature Coast, WREC recognizes and appreciates the beauty and aesthetics that trees provide to the landscape throughout our entire service territory.
+However, trees and power lines are not a good combination, as they are the leading cause of power outages on WREC’s system.
+It is essential to balance tree trimming with the safe and reliable operation of the Cooperative’s electric distribution system.
+This balance helps prevent future outages caused by fallen trees or branches on the lines.

 ROW